smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 \<**Enter**\> to display the log entry details.
 The Details display shows the **TE1** OpCon transaction code at the top, right.
 Just below, on the left next to the error code SMA0014 it shows the reason text for the rejection that was provided by OpCon.
-The reason text \"Duplicate Job\" will appear for this type of duplicate Queued Job rejection.
+The reason text "Duplicate Job" will appear for this type of duplicate Queued Job rejection.